Kazim-Mohammadi/foodRecipeWithTailwindcss/README.md

-This is a food recipe website designed with tailwind css
+This is a simple food recipe website project designed with tailwind css